Configuring a B2B Enterprise Dashboard

 • The User can export their data as either a PDF, CSV, or XLS.

-User Screen References
+Initial User References

 Iteration 1